bluemelodia/ShellDivision/README.md

 2-player game where your goal is to survive to the modern era as the dominant species Gameplay takes place on a small grid, where you can lay down one organism per turn (5 turns = 1 era) If you can completely surround an opposing piece with your pieces, all of the opposing pieces will die (outcompeted), this includes invasive and competing species but not predators
+How to win: survive to the modern era with more organisms on the board than your rival, you become the dominant species

 Organism
 Newest organisms are eggs, they can be killed by pretty much anything